 David is currently a senior at WW-P High School South.
-He is a 2-time USA(J)MO qualifier and has participated in various prestigious math competitions, such as PUMaC and HMMT.
-At school, he plays for the varsity tennis team and organizes Science Olympiad and Science Bowl.
-In his free time, he enjoys crossing people over in basketball, playing the piano, singing, and exploring new board games with friends.
-This is his third and final year as a lead director, and he is very excited to make this year’s tournament the best one yet!
+He is a USAJMO qualifier, and has participated in various prestigious math competitions, such as PUMaC and HMMT.
+At South, he plays for the Varsity Tennis Team, the Philharmonic Orchestra, and participates in Science Olympiad.
+In his free time, he enjoys playing the piano and singing.

 Lead Director and Director of Technology

 Ronak is currently a senior at WW-P High School South.
-He is a three-time AIME qualifier and the creator of ASCA.
+He is a two-time AIME qualifier, and an active part of his school’s Math Team.
 He wants to use his passion for math and science to help others and to explore the unknown.
-In his free time, he enjoys writing short stories, tutoring at his local library, and golfing for his school's team.
+In his free time, he enjoys tutoring at his local library and golfing for his school’s team.

 Director of Technology

 Mayaank is currently a senior at WW-P High School South.
 He is a lead webmaster for WWPMT and helps out a lot with other things too!
 He is also involved with robotics, Waksman and is an avid programmer.